Your parenting* journey is both unique to you and your family and a shared and timeless human growth process.

 Of course, these are not the only ways to activate and form healthy parent-child relationships and we share supportive information that all parents can use, regardless of specific choices and circumstances.
 And we welcome all parents to find support for these practices regardless of your child's age.
 Co-sleeping and babywearing can be important and healthy parenting practices for children beyond infancy.

-Every family will find different ways to learn and use the Principles, but the common thread is a shared priority on healthy, supportive relationships.
-At our core, we're interested in helping parents learn about parenting.
-Knowing ourselves, getting to know our children and learning to navigate constant change is easy to say, harder to do.
+Every family will find different ways to learn and use the Principles and the common thread is a shared priority on healthy, supportive relationships and the parenting practices that lead to it.
+At our core, we're interested in helping parents learn about effective, healthy parenting for family and child flourishing.

-So follow what draws your attention and affirms you while also pushing you to grow and learn.
-Explore, build from there and discover what works for your family.
+So follow what draws your attention and affirms you while also guides you to grow and learn.
+Explore, build, discover and share what works for your family.
+Find a group to join and discuss and share all that you're learning and wonder about.
 The Principles guide us to the parenting that helps children grow and flourish at every age.

 - "Grow with you."
 The Principles meet you wherever you are and help you parent your best.
 There's room included for mistakes and support to learn how to make healthy course corrections, recoveries and repairs.
 All of this is a natural part of learning and growth on the job that we parents do while raising small humans.